-- <<(c) Receivables arising from Loans which provide for the repayment of principal in several instalments in accordance with the so-called "French method" (as agreed on the date of signing of the relevant Loan Agreement), being the amount and include a principal component determined at the relevant date of disbursement which increases over the time and a variable interest component which decreases over the time;>>, and - <<(g) Receivables arising from Loans which provide for a monthly amortisation plan;>>.
+<<(c) Receivables arising from (a) Loans which provide for the repayment of principal in several instalments in accordance with the so-called "French method" (as agreed on the date of signing of the relevant Loan Agreement), being the amortisation method pursuant to which all Instalments, other than (i) with respect to the Balloon Loans, the final larger Balloon Instalment; or (ii) with respect to any Loans granted without a specific purpose ("senza vincolo di destinazione"), in case the "Cambio Rata" option or the "Salto Rata" option are exercised by the relevant Debtor, have a fixed amount and include a principal component determined or determinable at the relevant date of disbursement which increases over the time and a variable interest component which decreases over the time; or (b) Loans which provide for repayment of principal and payment of interest in accordance with an amortisation method (as agreed on the date of signing of the relevant Loan Agreement) pursuant to which the instalments plan is split in two periods to which different interest rates apply.
+Each period presents a fixed instalment and includes a principal component determined or determinable at the relevant date of disbursement which increases over time and an interest component which decreases over time; >>, and

+<<(g) Receivables arising from Loans which provide for a monthly amortisation plan;>>.